juju/docs/src/en/charms-storage.md

 error.

 It is not possible to add storage to a model without also attaching it to a unit.
-However, with the `juju import-filesystem` command, it is possible to add storage to a model that has been previously released from a removed model.
+However, with the `juju import-filesystem` command, you can add storage to a model that has been previously released from a removed model.

 #### Examples